HL7/fhir-medmorph/input/pagecontent/contentig.md

   </tr>
   <tr>
     <td>Data Receiver Requirements</td>
-	<td>This section outlines the specific requirements for submission to the data receiver (e.g., PHAs, ROs, TTPs).
+	<td>This section outlines the specific requirements for submission to the Data Receiver (e.g., PHAs, ROs, TTPs).
 This section should delineate the APIs, processing of the data, content necessary for submission, and support for synchronous vs. asynchronous responses.
-Additionally, this section should include the expected responses from the data receiver and how these responses should be consumed by the healthcare organization.
-Lastly, the security requirements for interaction with the data receiver must be specified in this section.</td>
+Additionally, this section should include the expected responses from the Data Receiver and how these responses should be consumed by the healthcare organization.
+Lastly, the security requirements for interaction with the Data Receiver must be specified in this section.</td>
   </tr>
   <tr>
     <td>Knowledge Artifact Requirements</td>